csvsoundsystem/federal-treasury-api/readme.md

 # Federal Treasury API

+federal-treasury-api` is the first-ever electronically-searchable database of the Federal government's daily cash spending and borrowing.
+It updates daily and the data can be exported in various formats and loaded into various systems.

 ### Deploying to ScraperWiki
 You can run this on any number of servers, but we happen to be using ScraperWiki.
 You can check out their documentation [here](https://beta.scraperwiki.com/help/developer/)